 One afternoon, as we were driving past a reservoir on the way to our home in the forest of West Marin, three-year-old Ellie and I were chatting away, talking about the fishermen we saw at their favorite spots along the water’s edge.
 Suddenly, she got very quiet.
-I looked over the see her rosebud lips pressed together and her little brow furrowed in concentration.
+I looked over to see her rosebud lips pressed together and her little brow furrowed in concentration.
 She was definitely working on something!
 I loved these moments, because I always knew what followed would give me a glimpse into the workings of my quiet, intense daughter’s mind.

 “Mama, how did the very first fish get in the reservoir?”
 (This, of course, was back during that lovely, delusional stage when children believe their parents know everything.)
 I defaulted to my well-worn response: “That’s such a great question, Elle!
 We’ll have to look that up when we get home.”